10 Steps to Acing the GMAT or GRE

 7. Practice like every day is test day.
 Replicate your test day experience as closely as possible when you’re studying.
 For example, many people neglect to practice the written section (the AWA).
 Of course it’s important to practice so you score well, but it’s also important in order to get accustomed to spending the additional hour in the test.
 After all, a big portion of the battle is simply stamina and focus on test day!
 Also, make sure you study in a quite place and at a desk when possible.
 Use the same type of pen and booklet that you’ll be given on test day.
 You can find great replicas in our resources section.

 8. Know the available resources.
-There are countless study resources to help you prepare, along with full prep courses, tutors, prep books, practice CATs, and free access to old exams on sites like mba.com.
-Check out the resources section of our website for some of our favorites, and understand which might be right for you.
+There are countless study resources to help you prepare, along with full GMAT prep courses, tutors, prep books, practice CATs, and free access to old exams on sites like mba.com.

 9. Show up rested.
 Showing up rested should not be underestimated.
 If you can, schedule a day or two off work.
 Make sure you get a solid night’s sleep.
 And keep to your body’s normal routine.